AlbusNoir/AlbusNoir/README.md

 #
 ### Things I do:
 - Python
+- Spend more time automating things than it would take to do the actual thing
 - Web (mostly in Django)
 - Dabble in other stuff like JS, C++, Go